nuprl/substance-vs-style/causal_intervention/significant_results.md

-# Results for LLama 8B
+# Mixed-effects modeling

 Results are from mixed-effects binary logistic regression models, including random effects for prompt ID and problem.
 The random effects structure for problem contains both random slopes and intercepts; due to issues with convergence, the random effects for prompt ID contain only random intercepts.

 The outcome variable for our data is a proportion.
 In GLMR models, the number of observations upon which the proportion is based can be included as a weight argument.
 These results are based on 200 samples, so all models were fit with a weight of 200.

 All comparisons use the original, unmodified prompt as the baseline condition.

+# Results for LLama 8B

 ## Type categories